snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Dependencies

-If you introduce a Haskell package dependency, please add it to the appropriate Cabal file, apart from what is specified in stack.yaml.
+If you introduce a Haskell package dependency, please add it to the appropriate Cabal file.
 This is for compatibility with our definition lookup system.

 And if you introduce a Haskell dependency that is from an online git repo and not Hackage, please add the appropriate code to Step Three of